 HOW TO APPLY

 Interested applicants should email a cover letter and resume in a single PDF with the subject line, “Team Administrator, Housing Defense Team” to: email@example.com.
 Due to the volume of applicants, only those selected for an interview will be contacted.
+For more information about NDS, please visit our website at www.neighborhooddefender.org.

 The Neighborhood Defender Service is committed to creating a diverse environment that reflects the community we serve.
 NDS is proud to be an equal opportunity employer.
 All qualified applicants are encouraged to apply and will receive consideration for employment without regard to race, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age, or veteran status.
 NDS encourages people with incarcerated loved ones, formerly incarcerated people, people of color, women, queer, transgender, gender non-conforming, and gender fluid people to apply.